-6 Figures for earlier years are available in the London Gazette.
+13 Figures for earlier years are available in the London Gazette.

-6. Incentive adjustment (Step 5)
+6. Incentive adjustment (step 5)

-Basis of incentive adjustment
+Basis of the incentive adjustment

-- 6.1 Section 17(2) of the Act, and Regulation 11(6), set out the requirement for the incentive adjustment: - "Where the Secretary of State determines that the amount resulting from Step 4 should be increased so as to give the primary contractor a particular financial incentive as regards the performance of provisions of the contract specified by the Secretary of State, increase that amount by an amount ("the incentive adjustment") specified by the Secretary of State, that amount not to exceed two percentage points." - 6.2 This document provides guidance for the Secretary of State to use when determining when to apply the incentive adjustment to a QDC and what to consider when setting the adjustment between zero and two percentage points. - 6.3 The incentive adjustment guidance is principles-based rather than rules-based.
+- 6.1 Section 17(2) of the Act, and regulation 11(6), set out the requirement for the incentive adjustment: - "Where the Secretary of State determines that the amount resulting from step 4 should be increased so as to give the primary contractor a particular financial incentive as regards the performance of provisions of the contract specified by the Secretary of State, increase that amount by an amount ("the incentive adjustment") specified by the Secretary of State, that amount not to exceed two percentage points." - 6.2 This document provides guidance for the Secretary of State to use when determining when to apply the incentive adjustment to a QDC and what to consider when setting the adjustment between zero and two percentage points. - 6.3 Section 30 of the Act sets out that "[the Act] and single source contract regulations apply to qualifying subcontracts (and to sub-contractors) as they apply to qualifying defence contracts (and to primary contractors)".
+In the case of a qualifying sub-contract, the determination of the incentive adjustment is made by the contracting authority rather than the Secretary of State and this guidance must be modified by reading references to the Secretary of State as the contracting authority and references to the contractor as the sub-contractor.